simonsteur/CloudVPNConfigTransformer/README.md

 # CloudVPNConfigTransformer
 CVCT is a tool that takes the generated vpn configuration from your cloud provider and allows you to transform it to your environment.

+#Limitations
+Currently only supports aws vpn configuration for junOS and screenOS

 #Use
 Download the version for your platform, add it to your path.
 After that you can run "cvct" to test out if everything is working.